A guide to choosing the best sugars, syrups, and sweeteners for you

 "The FDA disagrees with IARC’s conclusion that the studies support classifying aspartame as a possible carcinogen to humans.
 FDA scientists reviewed the scientific information included in IARC’s review in 2021 when it was first made available and identified significant shortcomings in the studies on which IARC relied."

-The FDA emphasizes that the WHO did not raise safety concerns for aspartame under the current levels of use and did not change the prior
+The FDA emphasizes that the WHO did not raise safety concerns for aspartame under the current levels of use and did not change the prior Acceptable Daily Intake (ADI) of aspartame of 40 mg/kg of body.
+WHO affirmed that an intake within this range is safe.

 An ADI is the amount of a substance considered safe to consume EACH DAY over the course of A PERSON'S LIFETIME.
-To understand what this limit means for aspartame, a 150-pound (68 kg) person would need to consume a total o75 packets per day of Equal, EVERY SINGLE DAY OF THEIR LIFE.
+To understand what this limit means for aspartame, a 150-pound (68 kg) person would need to consume a total of 75 packets per day of Equal, EVERY SINGLE DAY OF THEIR LIFE.